ember-template-lint/ember-template-lint/docs/rule/no-arguments-for-html-elements.md

 ```

 This is creepy and untracable (for end-users).
-Using this linting rule we can guess (is it component or not) and emit error if argument assigned to lowercased element without same block name and without dots in notation.
+This linting rule determines if it is a component or not and emits an error if argument is assigned to a lower-case element without the same block name and without dots in notation.

 This rule will also emit an error for these other conditions: